 If Using a Dishwasher Isn't an Option

-Let’s say it takes you 10 minutes to do the dishes.
-If you leave the water running the entire time (as many people do), those two gallons of water that go down the drain per minute add up to 20 gallons by the time you’re done.
-Luckily, there’s still more sustainable ways to wash your dishes by hand.
+Let's say it takes you 10 minutes to do the dishes.
+If you leave the water running the entire time (as many people do), those two gallons of water that go down the drain per minute add up to 20 gallons by the time you're done.
+Luckily, there are still more sustainable ways to wash your dishes by hand.

 To minimize water usage when washing dishes by hand, fill half of a split sink with hot water and a small amount of eco-friendly dish soap.
 Then, fill the other side with clean hot water.
-(If you don’t have a split sink, simply use a big bowl.)
-Scrape any leftover food waste into the compost bin.
+(If you don't have a split sink, simply use a big bowl.)
+Scrape any leftover food waste into your compost bin.

 Scrub your dishes on the soapy side of the sink, then transfer them to the clean side for a rinse.
-Then quickly dry with dish towels, or let them air-dry on a rack.
+Then quickly dry them with dish towels, or let them air-dry on a rack.
 By using this method, you’re likely using the same amount of water as a typical Energy Star dishwasher.

 3 Ways to Minimize Energy and Water Usage

-1. Don’t Pre-Rinse Your Dishes
+1. Don’t Pre-Wash Your Dishes

 Think about how many gallons of water it takes to rinse off leftover food.
 Instead, scrape it into a compost bin, and leave the cleaning to the dishwasher.

 "That's what the dishwasher is for.
 Scrape them clean, get the junk off of there," Schein says.
 "You can't expect the dishwasher to do everything, but you don't want to use as much water as you would have used to hand wash them, and then put them through."

 2. Aim for Full Dishwasher Loads